sylviakinosian/spindle/README.md

 ## How does it work?

-Open up Spindle in your web brower of choice.
-Enter the area in which you were collecting ("Flora").
-The add information for each collection you made.
+Open up [Spindle](http://spindle-herbarium.com/) in your web brower of choice.
+Enter information about the area in which you were collecting.
+Then click "Add collection" to add information for each collection you made.
 When finished, click the Verify & Export button to view your input and export as a CSV.

 ## Using Spindle offline

 There are two ways to use Spindle offline.
-First, you can enable your browser of choice (Chrome or Firefox) to save a copy of spindle-herbarium.com.
-Second, you could save the webpage to your computer.
+First, you can download a release to your computer [here](https://github.com/sylviakinosian/spindle/releases).
+Second, you can enable your browser to save a copy of spindle-herbarium.com:

 ### Save website to your browser's cache

 * Go to chrome://flags/#show-saved-copy
 * Navigate to the "Show Saved Copy Button" option (should be at the top of the page)
 * Using the drop down menu, select Enable: Primary
-* Relaunch your Chrome
+* Relaunch Chrome
 * When you navigate to spindle-herbarium.com offline, the page will not load automatically.
 You will see a blue button towards the bottom that says "load saved copy."
 Click this and spindle-herbarium will load.

-### Save website to your computer

-* Go to spindle-herbarium.com
-* Right click, choose "Save as"
-* Save somewhere easy to find on your computer
-* Go to the place you saved spindle-herbarium in your file manager
-* Click on the saved .html file, spindle-herbarium will open in your web browser

 ## Further help

 Please contact Sylvia Kinosian (sylvia.kinosian@gmail.com) for help using Spindle.

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more information or help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).